ProBukkit/Rails/README.md

 [![Status][travis-badge]][travis] [![Chat at http://gitter.im/PoweredRails/Rails][gitter-badge]][gitter]

+**Warning**: Rails is under heavy development.
+Things may change without warning.
+Make sure you keep up to date with the latest build.

 Rails is an open source, free, and independent Minecraft server platform designed with [Java 8] and licensed under the [MIT license].

- * Status: __Alpha__
+Come visit our [Forum] for more helpful discussion.

+Current version: **v0.1-DEVELOPMENT**

 ## Version Map